zhangmin5/spring-client/README.md

 This application demonstrates simple examples for how to use Spring Boot, Spring MVC and Spring for REST APIs and Spring Service.

+## Lab

+A Lab or Workshop accompanies this application:

+* Setup and configuration instructions, see [labs/exercise-7/README0.md](labs/exercise-7/README0.md),
+* Lab: Deploying a Spring Boot App using with Jenkinsfile Using Source-to-Image (S2I) in Jenkings on Openshift, see [labs/exercise-7/README.md](labs/exercise-7/README.md),

 ## Run

 Using the Maven Wrapper,